 How do you make shortbread apricot bars

-Pro tip: By using chopped apricots that have been softened, you get more texture to the bar then if you just used jam.
+Pro tip: By using chopped dried apricots that have been softened, you get more texture to the bar than if you just use jam.

-Step 3: Make a delicious shortbread and add toasted coconut and pecans to it and place three quarters of it in the bottom of the pan and bake it for 10 minutes.
+Make a delicious shortbread by creaming together the butter and sugar then adding the flour, soda and salt.
+Add toasted coconut and pecans and place three quarters of it in the bottom of the pan and bake it for 10 minutes.

 Once you’ve made the perfect apricot shortbread bar, you want to be able to have beautiful squares.

-- To get perfect squares for any dessert bar I always line the baking pan with parchment paper with enough to hang over the two ends of the pan.
+- To get perfect squares for any dessert bar, line the baking pan with parchment paper with enough to hang over the two ends of the pan.
 This way you can easily lift it out of the pan to cut.
 If you don’t have parchment paper, tin foil will also work.

 - For most recipes, it helps to first let the bars cool to room temperature and then refrigerate.
 This will help you get pretty cuts without the bars falling apart.

-I shipped these to Natalie and she loved them.
-I would suggest taking these to your next tail gate or pot luck.
-While chocolate chip cookies are the standard for tail gates, these can withstand the heat and still keep their crunch.
+I shipped these apricot dessert bars to Natalie and they shipped beautifully.
+Try taking these to your next tailgate or potluck.
+While chocolate chip cookies or fudgy brownies are the standard for tailgates, these bars can withstand the heat and still keep their crunch.
 Plus it’s something a little different that everyone will love.

-Nana sent me this recipe from an old Junior League Cookbook printed in the 80’s from Owensboro Ky.
+Nana sent me this dried apricot recipe from an old Junior League Cookbook printed in the 80’s from Owensboro Ky.
 I love these old cookbooks, you can find some of the best recipes.